GRAAL-Research/poutyne/docs/source/examples/tips_and_tricks.rst

 Poutyne also over a variety of tools for fine-tuning the information generated during the training, such as colouring the training update message, a progress bar, multi-GPUs, user callbacks interface and a user naming interface for the metrics' names.

-We will explore those tools using a different problem that the one presented in :ref:`intro`
+We will explore those tools using a different problem than the one presented in :ref:`intro`

 Let's import all the needed packages.
 .. code-block:: python